Board of Directors

 Tiago is currently an open government specialist with the ICT4Gov program of the World Bank Institute (WBI)’s Open Governance cluster.
 Prior to joining the Bank, Tiago managed projects and worked as an advisor and consultant for various organizations in the field of participation and technology, such as the European Commission, OECD, the United Nations, and the Brazilian and UK Governments.
 He is also a research coordinator of the Electronic Democracy Centre, a joint venture of the European University Institute, the University of Zurich and the Oxford Internet Institute of the University of Oxford.
 Tiago is one of the leading experts on online and digital engagement in PB.

-Erin Sanborn – Taos, New Mexico
+Erin Sanborn – Taos, NM

 Erin has worked throughout the US to improve communities’ economic resiliency, through the integration of environmental stewardship, social justice and economic development.
 For 30 years she has provided conflict resolution and organizational development support to help organizations tackle complex problems.
 She has served as a consultant, leadership coach, project and program manager, conference organizer, trainer, public speaker, facilitator and mediator for the US Environmental Protection Agency, MIT, Intel, the Alliance for Community Care, the Taos Community Foundation, and dozens of other organizations, institutions, and businesses.
 Erin specializes in the design and management of complex multi-stakeholder (government agencies, nonprofit/NGOs, communities, businesses) collaborative processes focused on the quality of education, transportation, healthcare and sustainable development.

-Daniel Schugurensky – Tempe, Arizona
+Daniel Schugurensky – Tempe, AZ

 Daniel is a professor in the School of Social Transformation and in the School of Public Affairs at Arizona State University.
 He is particularly interested in the connections between participatory democracy, citizenship education and community engagement.
 Daniel has helped organize three international conferences on citizenship learning and participatory democracy (Toronto 2003, Toronto 2008, Rosario 2010).
 He has conducted research on Participatory Budgeting in Brazil, Uruguay, Argentina and Canada, paying special attention to the educational dimension of participatory budgeting.
 He co-edited the book “Learning citizenship by practicing democracy: International initiatives and perspectives” (Cambridge Scholarly Press, 2010).
 Other recent publications include “The Tango of Citizenship Learning and Participatory Democracy”, “’This is our school of citizenship’: Informal learning in local democracy”, “’I took a lot of stuff for granted’: Participatory budgeting and the Neighbourhood Support Coalition” (with Elizabeth Pinnington), “Who Learns What in Participatory Democracy?
 Participatory Budgeting in Rosario, Argentina” (with Josh Lerner), and “Participatory Budgeting in North America: The Case of Guelph, Canada” (with Elizabeth Pinnington and Josh Lerner).

-Donata Secondo – New York
+Donata Secondo – New York, NY

 Donata is a Monitoring, Evaluation, and Learning Associate at the Democracy Fund, and a graduate in Development Studies and Latin American Studies of Brown University.
 From 2011 to 2012 she served as PBP’s Project Coordinator for PBNYC.
 Her past professional experience includes work with the Watson Institute for International Studies as well CENDA, a leading Chilean political think tank, and CEDEM, a women’s studies research institute.
 She has been researching the diffusion of participatory budgeting and its impact on social justice in practicing communities for several years.